lokesh23799/M1_Application_Calculator/1_Requiremets/readme.md

          High level:
                     1:Program will do addition, subtraction, multiplication, division.
+(Implemented)

                     2:It will find also find square, cube, and percentage of numbers.
+(Implemented)

          Low level :
                     1:Variables are used to store results ,take operations, and take numeric values.
+(Implemented)

                     2:Switch case is used to jump to operators selected by user.
+(Implemented)

                     3:Divide operations will not divide bh zero.
+(Implemented)